Alistair-Turcan/iRibo/README.md

 4. Aligned ribo-seq reads in SAM or BAM format.

 Recommendation:
-- Trim low-quality reads and adapters from ribo-seq samples in fastq format for best alignment.
+- Trim low-quality reads and adapters from ribo-seq samples in FASTQ format for best alignment.

 Note:
 - Ensure genome, annotations, and transcriptome have consistent chromosome identifiers, e.g., >chr1 in genome should match chr1 in annotations.